It cost millions. It’s yours to be used for free. (Map here.)

 North Surrey auto grid: the yellow lines representing the arterial roads are spaced a mile apart, with the occasional break or angular highway.
 Their intersections are weak points.

 It’s not likely that congestion will rebuild on Highway 1 – and certainly not the Port Mann Bridge, which, at 10 lanes, some think might be the widest bridge in the world – before the arterials which serve the car-dependent municipalities south of the Fraser begin to see worsened congestion where their arterials cross.
+The best way to keep your driveway in good condition is sealing it.
+No one knows how to do this better than Hanover The best way to keep your residential driveway in good condition is sealing it.
+No one knows how to do this better than Hanover Sealcoating.

 Example: 88th Avenue and King George Boulevard is already one of the worst in the province.
 What happens to intersections like 108th and King George (below, map here) when drivers divert to the Pattullo Bridge to avoid the tolls?